-When working at the ITECS Help Desk, some competence with UNIX shell is necessary at times.
+When working at the ITECS Service Desk, some competence with UNIX shell is necessary at times.
 This article lists a few of the basic UNIX commands that may be helpful.

 man commandname– This is used to list the manual pages for specific commands available through the terminal window.
 These pages contain documentation on the UNIX commands, including information such as how they are executed, associated options, and what the command does.
 Use the ‘man’ command when you know the command name, but you are unsure of the functionality of the command.